gamedevserj/UI-System-Unity/README.md

 ## Transitions
 Transition control the way view is shown/hidden.
 The repo includes few transitions as example.
 Note that resizing canvas elements require redrawing the whole canvas which means that some complex transitions may not be very suitable for mobile platforms.
 Transitions use DOTween package, the default settings are changed.
-Major changes are - tweens use unscale time and they don't autostart.
+Major changes are - tweens use unscaled time and they don't autostart.